 IBM

-Another well-known blue logo belongs to IBM, which is engaged in electronics and software production.
-The iconic badge contains the three letters of her name, written in block type with large rectangular serifs.
-“I,” “B,” and “M” consist of eight horizontal stripes.
-The dashed lines are colored in bright blue and are separated by white space.
-They symbolize dynamism and speed – this is the meaning that designer Paul Rand put into them.
+Another famous blue logo belongs to IBM, an electronics and software company.
+The iconic badge contains three letters of its name written in block font with large rectangular serifs.
+“I,” “B,” and “M” consist of eight horizontal bars.
+The dotted lines are colored bright blue and separated by white space.
+They symbolize dynamism and speed; this is the meaning designer Paul Rand invested in them.
 In addition, the original design is associated with digital technology and 8-bit systems.

 Vimeo

-Everyone has already forgotten what the first Vimeo logo looked like: a strict black inscription consisting of thin uppercase letters.
-Now users recognize video hosting solely by the blue wordmark, which is made in elegant cursive with handwriting imitation.
+Everyone has already forgotten what the first Vimeo logo looked like: a strict black inscription consisting of thin capital letters.
+Now, users recognize the video hosting service solely by the blue word mark, which imitates elegant cursive handwriting.
 All letters are lowercase, smooth, and slightly rounded.
-A light shade conveys a relaxed mood, inspires subconscious confidence, and creates a friendly atmosphere.
-A modified version of the Black Rose typeface, designed by Michael Hagemann, is used for the same purpose.
+The light shade conveys a calm mood, inspires subconscious confidence, and creates a friendly atmosphere.
+A modified version of the Black Rose font designed by Michael Hagemann is used for the same purpose.
 Softened corners and sliding curves complete the logo, so it does not need additional graphic elements.

 HP

-The blue color in the HP logo has a special function: it is used as a surrounding background for the negative space in which the white “h” and “p” letters are visible.
-That is, the symbol of an information technology company reflects its name, made up of the names of the founders: Hewlett and Packard.
-Both glyphs are lowercase and written in bold italics inside a blue circle.
-Their diagonal lines have the same slope to the right side, and the longest strokes reach the edge of the round base and divide it into two halves of approximately the same size.
-The simple sans serif typeface and bright, expressive shade of blue symbolize the company’s professionalism, reliability, and progressiveness.
+The blue color in the HP logo serves a special function: it serves as an ambient background for the negative space in which the white letters “h” and “p” are visible.
+That is, the symbol of the information technology company reflects its name, which is made up of the founders’ surnames: Hewlett and Packard.
+Both glyphs are lowercase and are written in bold italics inside a blue circle.
+Their diagonal lines have the same slant to the right side, and the longest strokes reach the edge of the circular base and divide it into two halves of roughly equal size.
+A simple sans-serif font and a bright, expressive shade of blue symbolize the company’s professionalism, reliability, and progressiveness.

 Unilever

-There are so many details in the logo of this manufacturer of household chemicals and food products that they are not perceived separately but as a whole.
-Small images of clothing, plants, animals, insects, natural phenomena, and miscellaneous items reflect the brands that Unilever is associated with and add up to a large “U.” they are all painted in dark blue – a symbol of peace and constancy.
-This shade was chosen by the British advertising agency Wolff Olins, who was responsible for all stages of creating the new emblem.
-The ideological inspiration was Lee Coomber.
-Under the stylized “U” is written the name of the manufacturer, for which a set of individual glyphs with imitation of a handwritten font is used.
+The logo of this manufacturer of household chemicals and food products has so many details that they are perceived not as separate elements but as a whole.
+Small images of clothes, plants, animals, insects, natural phenomena, and various objects reflect the brands with which Unilever is associated and are folded into a large letter “U.” All are colored in dark blue, symbolizing peace and constancy.
+This shade was chosen by the British advertising agency Wolff Olins, which was responsible for all stages of creating the new emblem.
+The ideological inspirer was Lee Coomber.
+Under the stylized letter “U” is written the name of the manufacturer, for which a set of individual glyphs with an imitation of a handwritten script is used.

 Gillette

-The Twitter logo cannot be imagined in any other color than blue.
-Many have already forgotten that at the dawn of the social network’s existence, it was green, and different shades of blue and azure began to be used only after 2006.
+The Twitter logo is impossible to imagine in any other color than blue.
+Many have forgotten that it was green in the social network’s early days, and various shades of blue and azure began to be used only after 2006.
 As for the current design, it appeared in 2012.
 Since then, the American microblogging service has been associated with a small bird.
 The inspiration for this symbol was a fluttering hummingbird.
-Graphic artist Martin Grasser tried to convey the feeling of flight by depicting the smooth curves of the body, head, beak, and feathers using layered circles.
-The blue color also represents lightness, and it also symbolizes the stability and security of Twitter.
+Graphic artist Martin Grasser sought to convey the feeling of flight by depicting the smooth curves of the body, head, beak, and feathers using layered circles.
+The blue color also represents lightness and the stability and security of Twitter.

 Hyundai

-The blue color in the Hyundai logo testifies to the key values of the Korean automotive giant: strength, impeccability, and high product quality.
-At the same time, the dark palette speaks of a serious approach to the production process, calmness and balance.
-The main emphasis in the emblem is on “H.” It is stylized, made with a smooth contour, and slightly inclined to the right.
-Due to its visual softness, the glyph does not cause a feeling of tension and balances the dark blue color well.
-The background is an oval frame placed horizontally.
+The blue color in the Hyundai logo indicates the core values of the Korean auto giant: strength, impeccability, and high-quality products.
+At the same time, the dark palette speaks of a serious approach to the production process, calmness, and poise.
+The emblem’s main emphasis is on the letter “H.” It is stylized, with a smooth contour and a slight rightward slope.
+Thanks to its visual softness, the glyph does not create a sense of tension and balances the dark blue color well.
+The background is an oval frame arranged horizontally.
 The upper and lower ends of the letter completely merge with it.

 General Electric

-The General Electric Company is not limited to any one area of activity.
-It produces a wide range of products, from nuclear warheads to light bulbs, so its logo is not tied to specific industries.
-The round medallion has the most neutral design and is decorated with meaningless patterns in the form of four curved lines with drop-shaped bulges at the ends.
-The stripes face the center, where the united letters “GE” monogram is located, which has spirals and curls.
-The decorative ornament and the abbreviation are colored white to stand out well against the blue circle.
+General Electric is not limited to a single sphere of activity.
+It produces a wide range of products, from nuclear warheads to light bulbs, so its logo is not tied to any specific industry.
+The round medallion has the most neutral design and is decorated with a nonsensical pattern of four curved lines with drop-shaped bulges at the ends.
+The stripes face the center, where the united letters of the monogram “GE,” which has spirals and curls, are located.
+The decorative ornament and the abbreviation are white to stand out against the blue circle.

 Skype

-The old Skype logos were orange-red, and the blue color appeared in the company’s identity and the program of the same name only in 2005.
-The current brand symbol contains the white letter “S” with rounded ends.
-She is depicted inside a large blue circle, which is superimposed on two other circles of the same color.
+The old Skype logos were orange-red, and the blue color appeared in the company’s corporate style and in the eponymous program only in 2005.
+The current brand symbol contains a white letter “S” with rounded ends.
+It is depicted inside a large blue circle, superimposed on two other blue circles.
 The figures in the background are much smaller.
-They are only partially visible: their fragments protrude from opposite sides of the emblem and have blue shadows of several shades.
-The gradient gives the picture volume and makes it progressive, reinforcing associations with modern technologies.
+They are only partially visible: their fragments protrude from opposite sides of the emblem and cast blue shadows of several shades.
+The gradient gives the image volume and makes it progressive, reinforcing associations with modern technology.

 Ford

-Ford is the common name for an automobile brand and the automaker that owns it.
-This word is represented on the logo, created back in 1965.
-Previously, the emblem was black and white, but then the developers repainted the ellipse in dark blue.
-Against this background, light letters stand out perfectly.
-Childe Harold Wills designed the text at the personal request of the founder of the company, so Henry Ford approved the elegant curl at the “F.” The color scheme is also not chosen by chance: if white represents nobility and purity, then blue (especially such a deep shade) symbolizes reliability and superiority.
+Ford is the common name of an automobile brand, and the automaker owns it.
+This word is depicted on the logo created back in 1965.
+Previously, the emblem was black and white, but the developers later repainted the ellipse dark blue.
+On this background, the light-colored letters stand out perfectly.
+Childe Harold Wills created the text at the personal request of the company’s founder, so Henry Ford approved the elegant curl at the letter “F.” The color scheme was also chosen not by chance: if white represents nobility and purity, then blue (especially of such a deep shade) symbolizes reliability and superiority.

 Samsung

 Samsung is the largest South Korean business conglomerate.
-Its structure includes many enterprises that are engaged in the production of electronics, the provision of insurance services, shipbuilding, and other activities.
-Therefore, the logo of a diversified company has a universal design: it contains an inscription made in an angular sans-serif font.
-The typeface simultaneously resembles Helvetica Black and DDT Cond SemiBold.
+Its structure includes many enterprises producing electronics, insurance services, shipbuilding, and other activities.
+Therefore, the logo of the diversified company has a universal design: it contains an inscription made in an angular sans-serif font.
+The font simultaneously resembles Helvetica Black and DDT Cond SemiBold.
 The white word “SAMSUNG” is inside a dark blue ellipse.
-Because the base is turned diagonally, the extreme letters are in contact with its border.
+Because the base is turned diagonally, the outermost letters touch its border.

 Pfizer

-Pfizer is an American drug manufacturer that makes this list because of its custom blue logo.
-After the redesign was carried out in 2021, two shades appeared in it at once: light and dark.
-The first symbolizes hope, optimism, kindness, and eternity, and the second symbolizes professionalism, progress, and seriousness.
-The figured element in the form of a spiral is similar to a DNA chain associated with medicine.
-On the right is a no-less original inscription, made in an individual oblique font.
-An “f” connected to “i” by a horizontal line and “r” with a thick dot at the end catches the eye.
+Pfizer is an American drug manufacturer that made it to this list due to its signature blue logo.
+After a redesign in 2021, it now features two shades: light and dark.
+The first symbolizes hope, optimism, kindness, and eternity, while the second symbolizes professionalism, progress, and seriousness.
+The symbolic element in a spiral resembles a DNA chain associated with medicine.
+On the right side is an equally original inscription in an individual slanted font.
+The letter “f” is connected to the “i” by a horizontal line, and the letter “r” is connected with a thick dot at the end, attracting attention.

 Since Facebook is one of the most visited websites in the world, its logo is familiar to many users.
-This blue inscription is typed in one of the subtypes of the Klavika font and is located on a white background.
-But few know that the colors for the wordmark were chosen because of Mark Zuckerberg’s illness.
-As it turned out, the creator of the social network suffers from partial color blindness and distinguishes well only blue shades.
+It is blue lettering in one of Klavika’s subtypes, set against a white background.
+However, few people know that the colors used for the wordmark were chosen in connection with Mark Zuckerberg’s illness.
+As it turned out, the creator of the social network suffers from partial color blindness and distinguishes only blue shades.

 PayPal

-The logo of the largest payment system PayPal uses three shades of blue at once.
-They are all presented in a monogram of the letters “PP,” which are stacked together.
-The lower “P” is light; the upper one is slightly darker.
-And in the zone where they intersect, the color is the darkest.
-The Fuseproject advertising agency created this stylish icon.
-It symbolizes trust and transparency in relationships with clients.
+In the logo of the largest payment system, PayPal, three shades of blue are used at once.
+All of them are represented in the monogram of letters “PP,” stacked together.
+The lower-case “P” is light, and the uppercase “P” is slightly darker.
+And at their point of intersection, the color is darkest.
+This stylish badge was created by the advertising agency Fuseproject.
+It symbolizes trust and transparency in client relationships.
 The inscription on the right is also blue but has only two shades: the first three letters are dark, and the rest are light.
-At the same time, the font of both parts of the PayPal name is the same: a modified version of the italic font from the Futura family.
+At the same time, the font of both parts of the PayPal name is the same: a modified version of the italicized font of the Futura family.

 Disney+

-The blue Disney+ logo also has many shades, and they are presented in the form of a gradient strip that forms an arch above the name of this streaming service.
-One side of the arc, the darkest, starts from the “+” sign, and the second, light blue, dissolves into space somewhere above the “D.” As for the inscription, it is painted in a uniform dark blue color without transitions.
-The selected shade is Persian Blue (#113CCF).
-It personifies the expectation of something fabulous and exciting and symbolizes a good mood.
-The font of the wordmark is based on Walt Disney’s personal signature, but the designers, of course, changed some of the glyphs to harmonize proportions.
-Justin Callaghan later created a similar typeface, the Waltograph.
+The blue Disney+ logo also features many shades, presented as a gradient band that forms an arc over the streaming service’s name.
+One side of the arc, the darkest, starts at the “+” sign, and the second side, light blue, dissolves into space somewhere above the letter “D.” The inscription is uniform dark blue, with no transitions.
+The chosen shade is Persian Blue (#113CCF).
+It represents the expectation of something fabulous and exciting and symbolizes a good mood.
+The wordmark font is based on Walt Disney’s signature, but the designers changed some glyphs to harmonize the proportions.
+Justin Callaghan later created a similar typeface, Waltograph.

 P&G